-Taking Action to Hold One Another Accountable It must be clear to all team members that accountability is a shared team responsibility.
+Taking Action to Hold One Another Accountable

+It must be clear to all team members that accountability is a shared team responsibility.
 As uncomfortable and difficult as it can often be, accountability helps a team and an organization avoid far more costly and difficult situations later.
 Consider the importance of accountability, outlined below, as you create an action plan.

-A Team That Embraces A Team That Avoids Accountability: Accountability: Creates resentment among team Ensures that poor performers feel members who have different pressure to improve standards of performance Identifies potential problems quickly Encourages mediocrity by questioning one another's • Misses deadlines and key deliverables approaches without hesitation • Places an undue burden on the team • Establishes respect among team leader as the sole source of discipline members who are held to the same high standards Avoids excessive bureaucracy around performance management and corrective action Action Plan Use the following questions to help build an action plan for your team.
-1. Based on the team survey (page 24), it appears that accountability is difficult These questions are for this team right now.
-List three obstacles that prevent team members from tailored based on the confronting one another and applying peer pressure.
-List some specific team's responses to the benefits of engaging in these behaviors.
-Accountability portion
+A Team That Avoids Accountability:

+- Creates resentment among team members who have different standards of performance - Encourages mediocrity - Misses deadlines and key deliverables - Places an undue burden on the team Establishes respect among team leader as the sole source of discipline

+A Team That Embraces Accountability:

+- Ensures that poor performers feel pressure to improve - Identifies potential problems quickly by questioning one another's approaches without hesitation - members who are held to the same high standards - Avoids excessive bureaucracy around performance management and corrective action

+The gray box illustrates both the absence and the presence of accountability on a team.

+Use the following questions to help build an action plan for your team.

-2. On the team survey (page 24), one of the areas where the group rated itself lowest is giving unprovoked, constructive feedback to one another.
+- 1. Based on the team survey (page 24), it appears that accountability is difficult for this team right now.
+List three obstacles that prevent team members from confronting one another and applying peer pressure.
+List some specific benefits of engaging in these behaviors. - 2.
+On the team survey (page 24), one of the areas where the group rated itself lowest is giving unprovoked, constructive feedback to one another.
 List some reasons why giving feedback may be so difficult on your team.
 What expectations or processes could your team put in place to make feedback feel less threatening or intimidating?